Cowbells, Dog Whistles and the Grand Old Party

 A cyber handshake doesn't have the thrill of pressing actual flesh, but interaction online is the latest version of "intimacy" in politics.
 A live video stream of the campaigner taking questions on screen gives a certain sense of faked closeness between him and the audience.
 It's the 21st century equivalent of the 20th century leap from radio to television.

 More than Facebook, emails, live streams and GIFs will be required for Republicans to win the millennials; polls show them favoring Democrats by wide margins.
 But that can change.
 Of the 31 members of Congress under 40, 20 are Republicans.
 The House Republican Policy Committee convened a hearing by its Millennial Task Force not long ago, led by Rep. Elise Stefanik of New York, now 31, the youngest woman elected to Congress.
 A young pollster on a panel observed that if Democrats choose Hillary Clinton as their nominee, at 69, she will epitomize what's old, white and rich: "Republicans are what's new; Democrats are what's old."
 Imagine that as a sweet tweet becoming the GIF that keeps on giving.

-Write to Suzanne Fields at: firstname.lastname@example.org.
-Suzanne Fields is currently working on a book that will revisit John Milton's 'Paradise Lost.'
-To find out more about Suzanne Fields and read her past columns, visit the Creators webpage at www.creators.com.
+Write to Suzanne Fields at firstname.lastname@example.org.
+Suzanne Fields is currently working on a book that will revisit John Milton's "Paradise Lost."
+To find out more about Suzanne Fields and read her past columns, visit the Creators Web page at www.creators.com.